Payroll Interview Questions Job Candidates Should Be Ready to Answer

 Tell me about yourself.

-This is not an invitation to talk about the foods you like or your favorite sports team.
+This is not an invitation to discuss the foods you like or your favorite sports team.
 The interviewer likely wants to know about your experiences as they relate to payroll.
 So, focus on the attributes likely to make you an asset to the organization.

 Why did you choose payroll as a career?